jongoodnow/gitime/docs/timer.rst

 pause
 *****

-Stops the timer, allowing you to restart with `start`.
+Stops the timer, allowing you to restart with :code:`start`.

 reset
 *****